Ekleog/kannader/book/src/security.md

 - the ability to ignore DAC and write mail to user's directory requries root (`CAP_CHOWN` and `CAP_DAC_OVERRIDE`)

-- amusingly, the ability to drop privilege requies root too.
+- amusingly, the ability to drop privilege requires root too.
   (to employ privilege separation techniques, e.g. spawn child processes and set their UID and GID to a non-privileged user root or `CAP_SETUID` and `CAP_SETGID` capabilities are needed)